Transformation semigroup: Transformation semigroups and monoids

 A transformation semigroup is a pair (X,S), where X is a set and S is a semigroup of transformations of X. Here a transformation of X is just a function from a subset of X to X, not necessarily invertible, and therefore S is simply a set of transformations of X which is closed under composition of functions.
 The set of all partial functions on a given base set, X, forms a regular semigroup called the semigroup of all partial transformations (or the partial transformation semigroup on X), typically denoted by $\mathcal{PT}_X$.

 If S includes the identity transformation of X, then it is called a transformation monoid.
-Obviously any transformation semigroup S determines a transformation monoid M by taking the union of S with the identity transformation.
+Any transformation semigroup S determines a transformation monoid M by taking the union of S with the identity transformation.
 A transformation monoid whose elements are invertible is a permutation group.

 The set of all transformations of X is a transformation monoid called the full transformation monoid (or semigroup) of X. It is also called the symmetric semigroup of X and is denoted by TX.
 Thus a transformation semigroup (or monoid) is just a subsemigroup (or submonoid) of the full transformation monoid of X.

 If (X,S) is a transformation semigroup then X can be made into a semigroup action of S by evaluation:

 This is a monoid action if S is a transformation monoid.